KonradHoeffner/hdt/paper.md

 # Statement of need

-Semantic Web technologies have seen adoption by major tech companies in recent years but widespread use is still inhibited by a lack of freely available performant, accessible, robust, and adaptable tooling [@semanticwebreview].
+Semantic Web technologies have been adopted by major tech companies in recent years but widespread use is still inhibited by a lack of freely available performant, accessible, robust, and adaptable tooling [@semanticwebreview].
 SPARQL endpoints provide a standard publication channel and API to any RDF graph but they are not suitable for all use cases.
 On small graphs, there is a large relative overhead in both memory and CPU resources.
-On large graphs on the other hand, query complexity and shared access may cause an overload of the server, causing delayed or missed responses.
+On large graphs, on the other hand, query complexity and shared access may cause an overload of the server, causing delayed or missed responses.
-Long-term availability of SPARQL endpoints is often compromised [@readyforaction], which impacts all applications depending on them.
+The long-term availability of SPARQL endpoints is often compromised [@readyforaction], which impacts all applications that depend on them.

-To insulate against such problems, Semantic Web applications may integrate and query an RDF graph using libraries such as Apache Jena [@jena] for Java, RDFlib [@rdflib] for Python, librdf [@librdf] for C, or Sophia [@sophia] for Rust.
+To insulate against such problems, Semantic Web applications can integrate and query an RDF graph using libraries such as Apache Jena [@jena] for Java, RDFlib [@rdflib] for Python, librdf [@librdf] for C, or Sophia [@sophia] for Rust.
-However those libraries do not scale to large RDF graphs due to their excessive memory usage, see \autoref{fig:benchmark}.
+However these libraries do not scale to large RDF graphs due to their excessive memory usage, see \autoref{fig:benchmark}.
-To complement hdt-cpp [@hdtcpp] and hdt-java [@hdtjava], we implement HDT in Rust, which is a popular modern, statically typed high-level programming language that allows writing performant software while still ensuring memory safety, which aligns with the challenges to the adoption of the Semantic Web. hdt-rs is used through the included Sophia adapter by the RickView [@rickview] RDF browser to publish large graphs, for example LinkedSpending [@linkedspending] at <https://linkedspending.aksw.org>, which previously suffered from frequent downtimes when based on a SPARQL endpoint.
+To complement hdt-cpp [@hdtcpp] and hdt-java [@hdtjava], we implement HDT in Rust, which is a popular modern, statically typed high-level programming language that allows writing performant software while ensuring memory safety, which meets the challenges of Semantic Web adoption. hdt-rs is used by the RDF browser RickView [@rickview] via the included Sophia adapter to publish large graphs, for example LinkedSpending [@linkedspending] at <https://linkedspending.aksw.org>, which previously suffered from frequent downtime when based on a SPARQL endpoint.

 # Benchmark

-![Dataset loading time, memory usage (resident set size), and ?PO triple pattern query time of different RDF libraries on an Intel i9-12900k CPU based on the benchmark suite of @sophia. librdf was not benchmarked on $10^6$ triples and beyond due to graph loading exceeding several hours. hdt-java produces `DelayedString` instances, which are converted to strings to account for the time that would otherwise be spent later.
+![Dataset load time, memory usage (resident set size), and ?PO triple pattern query time of different RDF libraries on an Intel i9-12900k CPU based on the benchmark suite of @sophia. librdf was not benchmarked on $10^6$ triples and beyond due to graph loading times exceeding several hours. hdt-java produces `DelayedString` instances that are converted to strings to account for the time that would otherwise be spent later.
-The index files that hdt-java and hdt-cpp produce are deleted before each run.
+The index files created by hdt-java and hdt-cpp produce are deleted before each run.
 Versions: Apache Jena 4.6.1, n3.js 1.6.3, librdf 1.0.17, RDFlib 6.2.0, sophia 0.8.0-alpha, hdt-rs 0.0.13-alpha, hdt-java 3.0.9, hdt-cpp master fbcb31a, OpenJDK 19, Node.js 16.18.0, clang 14.0.6, Python 3.10.8, rustc 1.69.0-nightly (target-cpu=native), GCC 12.2.1.
 \label{fig:benchmark}](img/benchmark.png){ width=100% }